How to pay corp tax

 Expenses: Companies should deduct legitimate business expenses, such as salaries, rent, utilities, and raw materials costs, from their total revenue.

-See also How to iron shirt sleeves
+See also How to flip a picture in ppt

 Deductions: Certain deductions can help reduce a company’s taxable income.
 These can include employee benefits, business-related travel expenses, and charitable contributions.